 [02:18] Going Through the Process as a Significant Other

-Sarah explains that they as significant others of others have a lot of challenges that a couple faces together and that the significant other deals with on their own.
+Sarah explains that those that are significant others of others have a lot of challenges that a couple faces together and that the significant other deals with on their own.

 He was working 15 hours a day and she didn't know what to expect.
 She thought there was so much she wished she had known going into this process – in terms of what she can expect, how to understand what medical school looks like, what kinds of relationship issues would come out each year.
 So she started putting all this together.
 She started writing her own experiences.
 She started conducting research about physician couples.
 And she started interviewing other significant others of medical students.
 She wanted to get a sense for what other people's experiences have been like.